 APNS is committed to facilitating networking among psychologists.
-One way we are doing this is to initiate a Case Consultation Network.
-We have a group of psychologists who have agreed to be on our roster for the Network.
+One way we are doing this is to initiate a Case Consultation Support Network.
+We have a group of psychologists who have agreed to be on our Roster.
 This service is now open to APNS members only.

 How it works:

 - Any APNS member who wishes to consult with another psychologist on a case, can contact APNS and provide basic information on the case and what expertise they require for the consultation.